unixorn/git-extra-commands/README.md

 Nothing here actually requires you to use ZSH or zgen, that's just a convenient distribution method for anyone using a ZSH framework.

-If you aren't using any zsh frameworks, or if you're a bash user, do the following steps:
+If you aren't using any ZSH frameworks, or if you're a `bash` user, do the following steps:

 1. git clone this repository
 2. Add `cloneDirectory/bin` to your `$PATH`.